Hien-H-Mai/MoEAP3/README.md

-Source code for the paper: [On the Investigation of Evolutionary Multi-Objective Optimization for Discrete Prompt Search](https://openreview.net/forum?id=tbJg5QXjuuY)
+Source code for the paper: [On the Investigation of Evolutionary Multi-Objective Optimization for Discrete Prompt Search](https://openreview.net/forum?id=tbJg5QXjuuY) (GECCO 2025)

 #### Requirements